lr-devx/lr-devx/README.md

 I'm AlianDead/Matr-x, an experienced developer!

 ## About me
-High school student from France.
+I'm an High school student from France.
+I started my journey as a developer in 2019.

 ## My current projects
  - ReNote;